 - You have incontinence or you have changed your lifestyle because of your symptoms.

 - There is a discharge from the penis or vagina.

 What to Expect at Your Office Visit

 Your health care provider will take a medical history and do a physical exam.

 - Cystometry (a measurement of the pressure within the bladder)

-- Nervous system (neurological) tests (for some urgency problems)
+- Nervous system tests (for some urgency problems)

 - Ultrasound (such as an abdominal ultrasound or a pelvic ultrasound)

 Treatment depends on the cause of the urgency and frequency.
-Antibiotics and medicine may be prescribed to reduce your discomfort, if needed.
+You may need to take antibiotics and medicine to ease your discomfort.